cyverse/atmosphere-guides/src/contribution_guide/contribution_guide.md

 - Have a name ending in `.yml`
 - Begin with three dashes followed by a blank line
 - Use 2-space indents
-- Use YAML dictionary format ratner than in-line module arguments.
+- Use YAML dictionary format rather than in-line module arguments.
 So, this:

 ```
 - name: foo